informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 The returned object will have the following properties:
 - columns: the search columns
 - allSamePathPrefix: if all using the same path prefix
-- pathPrefixSourcekey: the path prefix that all are using

 **Kind**: instance property of [<code>Table</code>](#ERMrest.Table)
 <a name="ERMrest.Table+searchSourceDefinition.._getSearchSourceDefinition"></a>